jwg4/notes_on_databases/lucene.md

 - (How) do indexes permit fast retrieval?
 - Optimized for plain text/ for JSON / flexible?
 - How are indexes stored?

+## See also
+- PyLucene https://lucene.apache.org/pylucene/ What is the server built on?
+Python 2/3?